 GGGI - Global Ghost Gear Initiative

-We support the Best Practice Framework developed by the Global Ghost Gear Initiative (GGGI) against abandoned fishing gears.
+We support the Best Practice Framework developed by the Global Ghost Gear Initiative (GGGI) against abandoned fishing gear.

 The three mission objectives of the GGGI are:

 - To improve the health of marine ecosystems;

 The GGGI has developed several guidance documents addressing all the actors in the industry, including the Best Practice Framework for the management of fishing gear (BPF).
 The purpose of the BPF is to provide guidance to the fishing industry and its stakeholders to limit the loss of fishing gear and to mitigate the impacts generated by accidental loss.